Magnesium for ADHD in Children: Can It Help Calm Hyperactivity? (2026 Research Update)

 Seeds are one of the most concentrated natural sources of magnesium and are easy to include in daily diets.

-• Pumpkin seeds (pepitas): One of the richest natural sources of magnesium.
+• Pumpkin Seeds (Pepitas): One of the richest natural sources of magnesium.
 A small handful provides a meaningful contribution to daily needs.

-• Chia seeds: High in magnesium and omega-3 fatty acids.
+• Chia Seeds: High in magnesium and omega-3 fatty acids.
 Can be added to oats, yogurt, or smoothies.

 • Flaxseeds: Provide magnesium, fiber, and healthy fats that support digestion and brain health.

-• Hemp hearts: Soft texture and mild taste make them easy to sprinkle over foods.
+• Hemp Hearts: Soft texture and mild taste make them easy to sprinkle over foods.

 2. Nuts: Magnesium-Rich Foods for Stable Energy and Focus